What does horse poop look like and how often do horses poop?

 Horses' guts are incredibly complex.
 There’s a lot that can go wrong, and things can spiral out of control fast.

-There are some technical aspects to terminology that deal with motility vs dessication of the feces but regardless, I would never say they do get constipated (impacted) frequently.
+There are some technical aspects to terminology that deal with motility vs desiccation of the feces but regardless, horses can become constipated (impacted) in certain circumstances.